-Medical scheme companies such as Discover, Bonitas, and Momentum are all regulated by the Medical Schemes Act of 1998 and the Council for Medical Schemes (CMS).
+Medical scheme companies such as Discover, Bonitas, and Momentum are all regulated by the Medical Schemes Act and the Council for Medical Schemes (CMS).

 The Council for Medical Schemes is a statutory body that supervises and regulates the private health sector and more than 80 medical schemes.

-How can I make a complaint against my medical plan provider?
+How can I make a complaint against my Medical aid provider?

-You can make a complaint against your medical scheme company through the Council for Medical Schemes which is the regulatory body established by the Medical Schemes Act of 1998.
+You can make a complaint against your medical scheme company through the CMS which is the regulatory body established by the Medical Schemes Act of 1998.

 Complaints can be made online via the CMS website, via email, or by post and you should get acknowledgement of your complaint in writing within 3 days of receipt.
 Within 4 days of providing this acknowledgement, they will review it and send it through to the medical scheme involved for comment.